All the Hacks

 If any of this is interesting, I’d recommend reading this great blog post from SVB and ABSOLUTELY talking to an accountant beforehand.
 Also, part of the complexity here is around a concept called “interest tracing” which requires you trace the funds to show that they were used for the correct purpose.
 If you’re interested in learning more about it, Deloitte has a great Interest Tracing Guide.

-Today, I’m grateful for the support of our affiliate partners MileValue and Starship.
+Today, I’m grateful for the support of our affiliate partner: MileValue.

 Wondering why you received this?
 It’s probably because we know each other or you signed up for emails from me or one of my previous companies (LaidOffCamp & Grove).
 Hopefully you’ll enjoy the content, but if not, you can easily unsubscribe at the bottom of this email.